lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-04-github-ci-services.md

   Perhaps this is because they rely on custom builds with [Jenkins](https://jenkins-ci.org/) or [Teamcity](https://www.jetbrains.com/teamcity/).
 - C# projects have not yet arrived the age of CI (less than 5%).
-- Projects with native code like C++ or Objective-C don't use CI as often but surprisingly more often than Java.
+- Projects with native code like C++ or Objective-C don't use CI as often, but surprisingly more often than Java.
 Approximately 15% of projects use CI.
 They are also more willing to use other CI services than Travis.
 - The Go community is the most interesting.
 They use alot of services and Drone.io and Wercker start to gain traction among those projects.
-The are also exemplary in their usage of CI (40% of projects!)
+Go programmers are also exemplary in their usage of CI (40% of projects!)
 - AppVeyor is the only CI service that can compete with travis, at least on a language basis.
   AppVeyor has some market share in Javascript, Python, C++, C and C# projects due the fact that they offer Windows based builds.
 - [Travis](https://travis-ci.org/) is the **#1** for Open Source CI integration and it seems unlikely that will change in the future.
-- [AppVeyor](http://www.appveyor.com/) is well positioned with it's Windows based builds and they might get significant market share in languages where platforms matter like C++, C and C#.
+- [AppVeyor](http://www.appveyor.com/) is well positioned with its Windows based builds and they might get significant market share in languages where platforms matter like C++, C and C#.
    These languages still have some room to grow because they don't have a high CI usage yet (especially C#).
 - [Drone](http://drone.io/) is mostly used by Go developers.
 No wonder as it is based on Docker and Go.